History of Science

 History of Geology Resources

-- Often a great place to start: The Geologic Time Scale in Historical Perspective (more info)
+- Often a great place to start: The Geologic Time Scale in Historical Perspective ( This site may be offline. )

-- Geological Society of America: History of Geology Division (more info) whose page includes:
+- Geological Society of America: History of Geology Division ( This site may be offline. ) whose page includes:

 - An archive of division newsletters